Purchasing Fabric

 Fabrics used in classes will usually be woven cottons, and the type of fabric will always be described in the class information or provided at the first class meeting.
 If you are unsure of what you are looking for, the store staff will always be able to direct you to the right section, or to check your fabric choices against the description to ensure you have the right type.

-Walmart: Most Walmart stores still have a fabric section, though their attempts to reduce labor costs have been detrimental to our range of choices.
+Walmart: Many Walmart stores still have a fabric section, though their attempts to reduce labor costs have been detrimental to our range of choices.
 Locally, the Monticello store tends to have a wider selection than the Buffalo store.
-They carry a range of woven cotton fabrics that are appropriate for many of the projects used in classes.
+They carry a range of woven cotton fabrics that are appropriate for many of the projects used in Bosky Glen classes.
 These come in both pre-cut packages of varying sizes, and some custom-cut choices.
 The Waverly brand is better quality than the no-name/store brand.
 They also carry a small selection of upholstery fabrics which are sturdier, but of limited use for class purposes, and a small selection of pre-cut knits and other clothing fabrics, which are generally a poor quality but would be useful for practicing before cutting into your intended fabric.
 They carry Coats & Clark thread which is adequate for most projects.

 SR Harris in Brooklyn Park: Hands down my favorite source!
 They have a HUGE selection of all types of fabric, and a limited selection of other supplies.
 All fabrics are cut-your-own on an honor system, and they will assist new customers with the process.
 It's literally a warehouse, and can be overwhelming.
 Despite the appearance it IS somewhat organised and the staff can direct you to the type of fabric you need.
 It sometimes takes some muscle to sort through the stock.
 They do have young men there to help, but if you take your own muscle-man it's a lot more convenient.